aiven/devportal/docs/platform/concepts/byoa.rst

 (e.g. SSH) to anyone outside of Aiven.

-Depending on the service being used, Aiven will take regular backups to enable forking, Point inTime Recovery (PITR) and disaster recovery.
+Depending on the service being used, Aiven will take regular backups to enable forking, Point in Time Recovery (PITR) and disaster recovery.
 These backups by default will not reside in the customer’s cloud account.
 If there is a requirement to have all backups in your own account we can do this as well.
 Aiven will need object storage and permissions to read and write in order to accomplish this.
 Please bear in mind that all backups are